-Our committees are essential to carrying out the mission and vision of RSA.
+Our committees are essential to carrying out the mission and vision of AAEM/RSA.
 Committee members are directly involved in projects: identifying new opportunities, guiding projects, getting hands-on, offering expertise, and making connections with fellow residents and students in the process.

 Questions?
 Contact email@example.com.

 Committee members staff three sub-committees, focusing on patient advocacy, resident advocacy and political advocacy both at the state and national levels.
 Your activities include developing policy statements, outreaching to AAEM/RSA members about critical issues in emergency medicine, and collaborating with the AAEM Government Affairs Committee.

 Committee members will work with the AAEM Diversity and Inclusion Committee, outreach to underserved medical schools, and create resources for minority residents and students in emergency medicine.

 The International Committee will have the opportunity to contribute to international medicine projects and resource development that are helpful and beneficial to students and residents.

 Committee members plan and organize the resident educational track at the AAEM Scientific Assembly, which will be held April 19-23, 2020 in Phoenix, AZ.
 You will also assist with the medical student symposia that occur around the country.